-Students who enroll in online teacher aide courses will typically study subjects like how to recognize when a child has a developmental problem, how to work with children who have special needs, how to give first aid to children and how to relate to a diverse group of students in the classroom.
+Students who enroll in online teacher aide courses typically study subjects like how to recognize when a child may have a developmental problem, how to work with children who have special needs, how to give first aid to children and how to relate to a diverse group of students in the classroom.

 Teacher aide course skills

 An overview of curricula for various online teacher aide courses turns up variety between individual courses, but some common overlap in terms of skill objectives:

 - Infant and toddler care